MapServer/MapServer/msautotest/msoracle/README.md

 $ docker-compose up -d
 ```

-Once launched, we still have to load the sample datas (also inspired from the
+Once launched, we still have to load the sample data (also inspired from the
 QGis testsuite), using locally:

 ```